Skip to main content

 Distribution

-In Australia from Shark Bay in Western Australia to Cape Tribulation, northward to southern Indonesia; Bali, Nusa Tenggara Archipelago, and southern West Papua, and into southern PNG.
+In Australia from Shark Bay in Western Australia to Cape Tribulation, northward to southern Indonesia; Nusa Tenggara Archipelago to southern West Papua, East Timor, and possibly southern PNG.

 Reproduction